 What's The Grocery Business Really Worth To Amazon?
-More Than You Might Think.
+More Than You Might Think

 Bottom Line

-DiClemente's bullishness feels a little unbridled... at least without further details regarding the numbers and timeframes he's got in mind.
+DiClemente's bullishness feels a little unbridled... at least without further details regarding the numbers and time frames he's got in mind.
 His point is well taken though, or at least should be for investors who think Amazon would be better served by steering clear of the food game.
-There's a little money to be made here, and if Amazon can glean customer data and monetize them in ways other than via groceries -- something rivals like Kroger can't -- then there's opportunity for revenue growth beyond the sale of just food.
+There's a little money to be made here, and if Amazon can glean customer data and monetize them in ways other than via groceries - something rivals like Kroger can't - then there's opportunity for revenue growth beyond the sale of just food.

 Remember, Amazon makes money by being something you don't think twice about using, building a detailed dossier on you the whole time.
 Any grocery profits are just a little gravy, and the e-commerce giant has already proven it can differentiate itself into something exciting on that front.